Howrah Bridge (1958 film): Soundtrack

 The music was composed by O. P. Nayyar and lyrics were written by Qamar Jalalabadi and Hasrat Jaipuri.
 Upon the film's release, the soundtrack became very popular and was one of the biggest reasons of the film's success.
 The iconic number "Mera Naam Chin Chin Chu", sung by Geeta Dutt, brought fame to Helen, who was only 19 at the time.
 Another evergreen song of the album was "Aaiye Meharban", sung by Asha Bhosle, picturised on Madhubala.

 The following songs are in Howrah Bridge:

 Release

 Critical reception

 The reviews of Howrah Bridge were predominantly positive, with Samanta's direction, Madhubala's performance and Nayyar's music being particularly praised.
 Uma Vasudeva of Thought found the film to be "western" due to its music and sets and Madhubala "beautiful most of the times".
 The Print took notice of the soundtrack and called "Aaiye Meherbaan" a showstopper.
 It concluded, "O. P. Nayyar's music turned Howrah Bridge from a movie to a whole mood."
 Shoma A. Chatterjee lauded Samanta's direction and called Howrah Bridge "one of the best crime thrillers on the Hindi screen".

+The movie gained controversy for featuring siblings Mehmood and Minoo Mumtaz (children of actor Mumtaz Ali) dancing romantically.